samjones00/docs/docs/_documentation/grpc.md

  - No support for Generic Types
  - No proper support for Inheritance
  - All enums need a zero value
- - All enum names to be **globally unique** across all enums used in your Services
+ - All top-level enum names to be **globally unique** across all enums used in your Services
  - No built-in Types that can accommodate .NET's `Decimal`, `Guid` Types
- - Built-in `Timestamp` loses precision when when serializing .NET's `DateTime` or `DateTimeOffset` Types
+ - Loss of precision when using the built-in `Timestamp` to serialize .NET's `DateTime` or `DateTimeOffset`

 The [protobuf-net](https://github.com/protobuf-net/protobuf-net) library used in both Server and `GrpcServiceClient` implementations does its best to transparently work around above limitations, e.g: